MayamaTakeshi/lua-kakasi/README.md

 ## Installation

-You need to kave kakasi-dev installed:
+You need to have libkakasi2-dev installed:
 ```
-sudo apt install kakasi-dev
+sudo apt install libkakasi2-dev
 ```
 Then do:
 ```